-The highways are well maintained with tolls.
-Once you’re off the main roads, however, the secondary roads are often not well maintained and are poorly lit, so you will need to be more careful.
-If you’re driving in the mountains, you’ll soon see that the hillside roads don’t have the guardrails you often see in other countries.
+The highways are well-maintained through funding from tolls.
+Once you’re off the main roads, however, the secondary roads are often not well-maintained and are poorly lit, so you will need to be more careful.
+If you’re driving in the mountains, you’ll notice that the hillside roads don’t have the guardrails you often see in other countries.

-So, as long as you have experience and are comfortable in a more hectic environment, then go for it!
 If you’re not used to driving in countries with more lax rules of the road, I’d advise against renting a car.
+But as long as you have experience and are comfortable in a more hectic environment, then go for it!

-Chile’s capital Santiago is a large city with well over five million inhabitants, and so, like many big cities, there are parts that are perfectly safe and there are parts that might be a little dangerous.
+Chile’s capital, Santiago, is a large city with well over five million inhabitants, so, like many big cities, there are parts that are perfectly safe and some that might be a little dangerous.
 The Las Condes, Vitacura, and Providencia areas of Santiago are known to have higher rates of petty theft than other parts of the city, so be extra cautious when in those areas.

-The tap water here is generally considered safe, but it never hurts to boil your water to be sure.
-Boiling for 1-3 minutes (depending on the altitude) will ensure your water is safe to drink.
-You can also use a Lifestraw or SteriPen to purify your water as well.
+The tap water here is generally considered safe, though the high mineral content in many places can make it a bit unpalatable.
+It never hurts to take precautions, so consider using a water bottle with a built-in filter, like Lifestraw, to purify your water while simultaneously reducing your environmental impact by avoiding single-use plastic water bottles.
 You’ll definitely need a water purifier for when you hike in the mountains down south, where it is not safe to drink the tap water or from a stream.
-(I used a Lifestraw when I went.)

 There is no special risk for female travelers in Chile, although, like in many parts of the world, you should probably avoid being alone in empty or dark places at night.
-Women are also most likely to be victims of drink-spiking, especially if you’re on your own at a bar or club.
+Women are also more likely to be victims of drink-spiking, especially if they’re on their own at a bar or club.
 However, many women go backpacking alone in Chile, and for the majority of them, the trip is uneventful.
 While you might be traveling solo, you will also most likely end up making some like-minded friends.

 Here are a few helpful posts on safety written by our solo female travel experts: